-Minister's role Chair Basis for existence The Workplace Relations and Work Health and Safety Meetings of Ministers (WR-MoM, WHS-MoM) support the Inter-Governmental Agreement for a National Workplace Relations System for the Private Sector 2009 (WR-IGA) and the Intergovernmental Agreement for Regulatory and Operational Reform in Occupational Health and Safety 2008 (WHS-IGA)

-These meetings are convened with responsible state and territory ministers to discuss and advance workplace relations matters of national importance.

-The members for both meetings are the responsible ministers in each state and territory with the federal minister responsible for workplace relations as Chair.
+Minister's role Chair Basis for existence The Workplace Relations and Work Health and Safety Meetings of Ministers (WR-MoM, WHS-MoM) support the Inter-Governmental Agreement for a National Workplace Relations System for the Private Sector 2009 (WR-IGA) and the Intergovernmental Agreement for Regulatory and Operational Reform in Occupational Health and Safety 2008 (WHS-IGA) Purpose of meeting These meetings are convened with responsible state and territory ministers to discuss and advance workplace relations matters of national importance.
+Membership of meeting The members for both meetings are the responsible ministers in each state and territory with the federal minister responsible for workplace relations as Chair.
 Some jurisdictions have different ministers responsible for workplace relations and work health and safety matters.

-Meetings facilitate consultation on matters of national importance and provide ministers with advance notice of proposed government reforms.
+Future opportunities Meetings facilitate consultation on matters of national importance and provide ministers with advance notice of proposed government reforms.
+Frequency of meetings and historical attendance The Chair can convene a meeting at any time and as needed.
+Depending on matters requiring